 That’s Minimum Order Quantity.
 Many small brands get tripped up here.
 You don’t want to tie up $40K in inventory before you know your product sells.

-Bottom line: the best FDA-compliant supplement manufacturers are transparent, organized, and willing to grow with you.
+The bottom line: the best FDA-compliant supplement manufacturers are transparent, organized, and willing to grow with you.
 You don’t need the biggest company.
 You need one that will pick up the phone when it matters.

 What comes after manufacturing?